 Rosemary, thyme, oregano, and marjoram work best.
-Spread fresh herbs on a plate lined with two paper towels, and cover the herbs with a towel.
-Zap on high for 1 minute, then continue microwaving in 20-second increments until the herbs are dry.
+Spread fresh herbs on a plate lined with two paper towels and cover the herbs with a towel.
+Zap on high for one minute, then continue microwaving in 20-second increments until the herbs are dry.
 Completely dried herbs will crumble when you try to bend them.

-4. Microwave sea salt for 3 minutes to use it in a compress.
+4. Heat sea salt for three minutes to use it as a compress.

-When you need a DIY compress, heat coarse sea salt in a microwave-safe dish for about 3 minutes (longer if the salt isn’t hot after 3 minutes).
-Fill a large, white sock with the hot salt, and tie a knot with the loose end (or use a rubber band).
-Test the temperature of the sock by placing it on your inner wrist, then apply it to sore areas, or use it as a heated ear compress.
-Sea salt is naturally antibacterial, and the heated salt will help draw moisture and toxins out of the infected ear.
+When you need a DIY compress, heat coarse sea salt in a microwave-safe dish for about three minutes (longer if the salt isn’t hot after that amount of time).
+Fill a large white sock with the hot salt, and tie a knot with the loose end (or use a rubber band).
+Test the temperature of the sock by placing it on your inner wrist, then apply it to sore areas or use it as a heated ear compress.
+Sea salt is naturally antibacterial, and the heated salt will help draw moisture and toxins out of an infected ear.

 5. Microwave soil for 90 seconds to create a sterilized environment for seedlings.

-Spread soil onto a flat dish and heat on high for 90 seconds or until the soil starts to steam.
+Spread soil onto a flat dish and heat on high for 60 – 90 seconds or until the soil starts to steam.
 You can also place the soil in a microwave-safe plastic bag with the top open.
 The soil should be moist, starting with two cups.
 Be sure there’s no metal in the soil.

 Peeling garlic isn’t my favorite task, but one hack to get the skin off easily is using a microwave.
 Heat cloves on a microwave-safe plate for 15 seconds, then carefully peel the skin (it will be hot).
 The heat from the microwave causes the garlic to release steam, which helps break down the bond between the clove and the skin.

 Citrus fruits are a hit or miss when it comes to its juice worthiness.
 Zap whole oranges, limes, and lemons for 10 – 20 seconds.
 The heat will make it easier to squeeze out more juice.

 If you have stale bagels or breads that are too chewy to enjoy, wrap pieces in a moist paper towel and microwave.
 The moisture will soak into the bread.

-10. Microwave a damp sponge for 1 minute to disinfect it.
+10. Disinfect a damp sponge for one minute in the microwave.